Vienna: City of Music

 Pass by Beethoven’s monument and explore his erratic life, living in sixty different apartments throughout Vienna.

 Finish at the residence where Archduke Rudolph took piano lessons with Beethoven, and to whom Beethoven dedicated his Missa Solemnis for his support.
+Here, we explore the connections between the Habsburg dynasty and the elevated status of classical music.

 Tour Details